We welcome all faculty and instructors to include the following description about CSAS services in course outlines.

 The Centre for Student Academic Support (CSAS) offers peer-led learning assistance designed to help students achieve their goals and improve their learning both inside and outside the classroom.
 CSAS services include:

-- Study skills development: Individual appointments and workshop topics include: Academic Reading, Balancing Work & School, Critical Thinking, Effective Presentations, Time Management, Memory & Concentration, Working in Groups, and more.
-No registration required, drop-in in person or accessible 24/7 through cuLearn, links and info here https://carleton.ca/csas/online-support/online-workshop-series/
+- Learning support: Individual appointments and workshop topics include Academic Reading, Note-taking, Balancing Work & School, Critical Thinking, Effective Presentations, Time Management, Memory & Concentration, Working in Groups, and more.
+No registration required, drop-in in person or accessible 24/7 through cuLearn, links and info here https://carleton.ca/csas/learning-support-workshops/

 - English conversation sessions: a safe place for students to practice conversational English while gaining a better understanding of the skills needed to be a successful student.